Marin Tufan: Club career

 Tufan was born on 16 October 1942 in Istria, Constanța, Romania, growing up in Sinoe.
 He began playing football at age 18 as a junior at Cimentul Medgidia where his first coach was Kostas Choumis.
 Shortly afterwards he started to play for the senior squad of Cimentul in Divizia C. He was noticed in a friendly against Farul Constanța by the opponent's coach Petre Steinbach, who brought him to the club, giving him his Divizia A debut on 15 September 1963 in the last 20 minutes of a 2–0 away loss to UTA Arad.
 In the following game, a 4–0 home win over Știința Timișoara he scored a double, and his offensive partner, Constantin Dinulescu, also scored a brace.
 Over the course of ten seasons, Tufan appeared in 230 Divizia A matches, being the all-time Divizia A top-scorer of Farul with 62 goals.
 The highlight of this period was a fourth place while working with coach Virgil Mărdărescu at the end of the 1966–67 season.
-He also scored a personal record of 13 goals in the 1968–69 season.
+In the 1968–69 season, he netted a career-best of 13 goals.
 He made his last appearance in the competition on 13 May 1973 in a 0–0 draw against Petrolul Ploiești.
 Tufan ended his career in 1977 after playing a few seasons in Divizia B at SC Tulcea.